Intramuscular Injection

 • Hand Wash and dry hands.

-• Pick up the cotton swab and wet with spirit.
+• Pick up the cotton swab and wet it with spirit.

-• Open the syringe container and pick up the syringe and fix needle on the syringe.
+• Open the syringe container and pick up the syringe and fix the needle on the syringe.

 • Close the syringe container.

-• Fix needle firmly on to the syringe and check for its patency.
+• Fix the needle firmly onto the syringe and check for its patency.

-• Wipe the top of medicine vial with spirit swab and leave it dry.
+• Wipe the top of the medicine vial with a spirit swab and leave it dry.

-• Take the syringe to the client, identify the client Name Diagnosis,
+• Take the syringe to the client, identify the client’s Name and Diagnosis,

 • Locate the Intra Muscular Injection site Check for any Previous Needle Pricks or Skin Lesions,

-• Stretch skin and thrust needle quickly at 90o to the site,
+• Stretch the skin and thrust the needle quickly at 90o to the site,

-• Withdraw the plunger make sure that needle is not in the blood vessel before injecting.
+• Withdraw the plunger and make sure that the needle is not in the blood vessel before injecting.

-• Inject medicine slowly, withdraw syringe supporting the area with cotton ball and massage the area.
+• Inject medicine slowly, withdraw the syringe supporting the area with a cotton ball, and massage the area.

 • Discard the cotton ball into the paper bag.